 - The Gay '90s: 1893 is one of the islands visited off-screen.
 All that's mentioned about it is that Happy hasn't been seen there.

 - Gentle Giant Sauropod: Some peaceful sauropods live alongside other dinosaurs on the One Million B.C island.

 - "Groundhog Day" Loop: The people on the 1776 island celebrate Independence Day every day.
 They don't seem to mind.

 - Hollywood Prehistory: The first island Rudolph is a tropical isle inhabited by dinosaurs, whose year's personification is a caveman who goes by "O.M.", short for "One Million BC".

 - Human Snowball: Aeon causes an avalanche that sends Rudolph, O.M., Sir 1023 and Sev rolling down his mountain as snowballs.
 Rudolph melts the snow off him using his nose.

 - Immediate Sequel: The special starts on the very same night that Rudolph made his famous flight to save Christmas.

-- Immortals Fear Death: Eon's motivation.
-He's not technically immortal, but he's clearly lived several millennia, and as such, he's terrified of dying, and thinks he can stave off death by kidnapping the New Year.
+- Immortals Fear Death: Aeon's motivation.
+He's not technically immortal, but he's clearly lived several millennia - to clarify, he will live "until he is one eon old," and an eon is one billion years.
+With the deadline looming, he's terrified of dying, and thinks he can stave off death by kidnapping the New Year.
 (And he succeeds, just not the way he figured.)

 - Ink-Suit Actor: Father Time is designed to look like Red Skelton.